MingxiaGuo/English/EF/4-2_Describing people.md

 # 1. Describing someone you know

-Physical descriptions of people
+## Physical descriptions of people

-* Describe a person's body
+* Describe a person's body:
 ```He is .....```
   * height:
     * tall